nyorain/vil/docs/design.md

 # On vulkan host allocators

-A known issue of the vlid design: host allocators might not work a 100% correctly in all cases, consider this case:
+A known issue of the VIL design: host allocators might not work a 100% correctly in all cases, consider this case:
 We have to keep a handle alive inside the layer while the application logically destroyed it.
 When we destroy the handle later on (after